This post may contain affiliate links. See my disclosure policy.

 glass pitcher with pomegranates, orange slices, and multi colored apple slices

-Contrary to popular opinion, rosé is perfectly enjoyed year round as it is offers great adaptability in cuisine.
+Contrary to popular opinion, rosé is perfectly enjoyed year-round as it offers great adaptability in cuisine.
 A highly versatile wine, it compromises between the extremes of red and white — less intense than a big, tannic, mouth-busting red, but with more depth than a super-light white.
-It also pairs perfectly with spicy foods thanks to its fresh and fruity aromas which allow the spices to unfold while nuancing their intensity and bringing perfect balance to the palate.
+It also pairs perfectly with spicy foods thanks to its fresh and fruity aromas, which allow the spices to unfold while nuancing their intensity and bringing perfect balance to the palate.

 cutting board covered with colorful fruits